wyhaines/docs-test/docs/learn/uci/certificate-lifecycle.md

 ## Propagation

 When a subnet wants to submit a new certificate, it needs to propagate it to the rest of the Topos ecosystem.
-Certificate delivery is handled by the [TCE](#) network built on top of the [Probabilistic Secure Reliable Broadcast](/learn/tce/psrb) primitive.
+Certificate delivery is handled by the [TCE](/learn/tce/overview) network built on top of the [Topos Reliable Broadcast](/learn/tce/trb) primitive.

 Subnets are all connected to _random_ sets of TCE nodes with which they interact in order to propagate certificates, and therefore cross-subnet transactions.